ipstack-dev/lorawan-server/README.md

 You could start by using the default `server.cfg` file already present within the `cfg` folder.
 In general the only field that you may be interested in configured is the 'allowedGateways', that specifies the EUIs of the gateways that are authorized to connect to (and exchange messages with) the server.
 However, if the field is not present, any gateway can connect to the server.

+Probably the only other configuration that you have to set is within the `server-devices.json` file (or equivalent, if you changed the name in the `deviceFile` filed of the server configuration file), that specifies the configuration of the registered devices (DevEUI, JoinEUI, and AppKey).
+See below for datails.

 The default `server.cfg` file contains the following configuration (note that character '#' can be used to comment a line):
 ```